matsengrp/samm/simulations.md

 ### simulated from survival model

-1. Run all models
+1. Simulate survival model from random DNA sequences using a
     - star tree 1-column
     - star tree 4-column
+2. Fit all models (see above)
-2. Check differences in parameters
+3. Check differences in parameters
-3. Compare results to truth
+4. Compare results to truth

 ### parsimony survival model